ON THIS PAGE: You will learn about the different treatments doctors use for children with neuroblastoma. Use the menu to see other pages.

 Radiation therapy is the use of high-energy x-rays or other particles to destroy cancer cells.
 A doctor who specializes in giving radiation therapy to treat cancer is called a radiation oncologist.
 The most common type of radiation treatment is called external-beam radiation therapy, which is radiation given from a machine outside the body.

 A radiation therapy regimen, or schedule, usually consists of a specific number of treatments given over a set period of time.
 Side effects from radiation therapy may include fatigue, mild skin reactions, upset stomach, and loose bowel movements.
 Most side effects go away soon after treatment is finished.
 Talk with the radiation oncologist about what side effects your child can expect and how they will be managed.

 Because radiation therapy can sometimes cause problems with the normal growth and development of a child’s brain, ovaries, or testicles, the doctor may choose to treat the cancer in another way.

 Learn more about the basics of radiation therapy.

-An autologous (AUTO) stem cell transplant is a medical procedure in which highly specialized cells, called hematopoietic stem cells, are collected from the patient's bloodstream.
+An autologous (AUTO) stem cell transplant is also called a hematopoietic stem cell transplant or bone marrow transplant.
+This is a medical procedure in which highly specialized cells, called hematopoietic stem cells, are collected from the patient's bloodstream.
 The stem cells are then frozen until they are needed.
 Then the patient is given high doses of chemotherapy to treat the neuroblastoma.
 After that, the collected hematopoietic stem cells, or blood-forming cells, are infused back into the patient.
-This procedure is also called a hematopoietic stem cell transplant or bone marrow transplant.

 Before recommending transplantation, doctors will talk with the patient and family about the risks of this treatment.
 They will also consider several other factors, such as the type of cancer, results of any previous treatment, and the patient’s age and general health.